How to increase your chances of a successful EP application in the midst of the Covid-19 crisis?

 3 minute read

-Since the beginning of the coronavirus crisis, obtaining an Employment Pass (EP) visa to live and work in Singapore as a foreigner has become more complex as the Singapore Government has taken measures to ensure that companies consider local talent considerably before employing foreigner workers.
+Since the beginning of the coronavirus crisis, obtaining an Employment Pass (EP) visa to live and work in Singapore as a foreigner has become more complex as the government has taken measures to ensure that companies will consider local talent when hiring.

-For instance, in early September, the minimum salary requirements for EP and S Pass holders were increased and the Ministry of Manpower (MOM) has also increased the requirements for documentation to be provided as part of visa applications.
+For instance, during Singapore Budget 2022, the minimum salary requirements for EP and S Pass holders were increased as part of visa applications.

 Criteria for obtaining an EP

-Singapore still remains a hub for international companies and continues to attract foreign investment, Singapore is by no means closing its door to foreign works as the Little Red Dot recognizes the positive contribution of a foreign talent pool.
+Before we venture further, Singapore still remains a hub for international companies and continues to attract foreign investment.
+The nation is by no means closing its door to foreign works as the Little Red Dot recognizes the positive contribution of a foreign talent pool.

-- Firms applying for new Employment Passes for foreign professionals will need to pay them a base salary of at least S$4,500.
+- Firms applying for new Employment Passes for foreign professionals will need to pay them a base salary of at least S$5,000 (*from Sept 2022 onwards).
 This is for people with limited experience.

-- People working in the finance sector with an EP will have to earn a minimum salary of S$5,000 (from 1st December 2020)
+- People working in the finance sector with an EP will have to earn a minimum salary of S$5,500 (from 1st September 2022)

 Increase your chances of getting an EP